kyverno/website/content/en/Community/_index.md

 ### Project Governance

-This document identifies the role and responsibilities for the Kyverno community members.
-It also highlights the requirements for anyone who is looking to take on leadership roles in the Kyverno project.
+This document highlights the role and responsibilities for the Kyverno community members.
+It also outlines the requirements for anyone who is looking to take on leadership roles in the Kyverno project.

 In order to perform any actions on the Kyverno Github repositories, contributors should have certain access to GitHub, such as creating a pull request in a repository or changing an organization's billing settings, a contributor must have sufficient access to the relevant account or resource.

 **Note:** Please make sure to read and observe our [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).